Introduction

 When running spotifyd as a system wide service, it is not possible to access a user's keyring to obtain login credentials.
 Do not set use_keyring = true and do not specify --use-keyring, when running as a system wide service.
 To be able to access login credentials stored in the user's keyring, run spotifyd as a user service, as decribed above.

 Additionally, use_mpris = true or --use-mpris should not be used, since their intended usage is within user sessions (and not system-wide daemons).
-If you have very specific requirements and still want to control a system-wide spotifyd instance, there is some help available here.
+If you have very specific requirements and still want to control a system-wide spotifyd instance, head over to MPRIS on headless systems.

 A systemd.service unit file is provided to help run spotifyd as a service on systemd-based systems.
 The file contrib/spotifyd.service should be copied to: